fustilio/wordnet-playground/wn-ts/README.md

 # WordNet TypeScript Port

+## 🌐 Browser Support & Node-to-Browser Strategy

+A major goal for `wn-ts` is seamless support for both Node.js and browser environments, following the proven strategy of `wordpos` and `wordpos-web`.
+The plan includes:

+- **Data Conversion Script:** Convert WordNet data to browser-optimized modules (see Implementation Plan in [wn-ts-web/README.md](../wn-ts-web/README.md)).
+- **Dynamic Data Loader:** Load data modules on demand in the browser, minimizing memory and bandwidth usage.
+- **API Parity:** Expose the same API in both environments, with any browser-specific differences clearly documented.
+- **Documentation & Checklist:** Track all progress and rationale in this README and in `wn-ts-web/README.md`.

+> **Note:** Tool-specific tests for browser tooling (such as the data conversion script) are colocated in `wn-ts/tools/tests/` rather than the main `tests/` directory.
+This keeps the core test suite focused on the library itself and clarifies the external/plugin nature of these tools.

+**See the Implementation Plan & Checklist in [wn-ts-web/README.md](../wn-ts-web/README.md) for detailed progress and technical steps.**

+---

 A modern TypeScript implementation of the [wn library](https://github.com/goodmami/wn) for accessing WordNet data.
 This port provides full API parity with the Python `wn` library while leveraging TypeScript's type safety and modern JavaScript features.

 ## 🎯 Status: 95% Complete